charlene-j/cryptidscheme/README.md

-Use cargo run to compile and execute
+Use the command "cargo run" in the terminal to compile and execute